Families in Transition (FIT)

 In 2020, King County’s Point in Time count identified over 1,000 homeless families with children.
 Nationally, most families experiencing homelessness are households headed by single women and have children younger than six.
 Kindering’s FIT program supports children up to age 8 and their families.
 Our multilingual team is carefully vetted and trained to provide services at the highest level, tailored to meet the cultural, linguistic, and other unique needs of our diverse families.

 Children in families experiencing homelessness or housing insecurity historically experience high rates of developmental delays, learning difficulties, and emotional problems as a product of precarious living situations and extreme poverty (Children’s Health Watch).
-Each child and family that FIT reaches is supported with early intervention services, parent education, and/or staff-led play groups.
+Each child and family that FIT reaches is supported with early support services, parent education, and/or staff-led play groups.

 Community-Embedded Supports